 Automating your code is one way to increase its efficiency.
 What’s more, you can build complex actions and give the end user powerful functionality.
 Python’s while loop is a wild horse to tame, but once you do so, it will become a staple of your workflow.

-If you’re interested in other Python coding topics, we previously published a guide to Python 3.
 Are you considering using Python’s while loop, and if so, for what application?
 Let us know in the comments section below!